nits9012/SideBar-Menu-SWRevealViewController-/README.md

-then draw a “reveal view controller push controller” from SWRevealViewController to First View Controller.
-After that set its identifier “sw_front”, follow the same procedure form

-second one and set its identifier “sw_rear”
+then draw a “reveal view controller set controller” from SWRevealViewController to First View Controller.
+After that set its identifier “sw_front”, follow the same procedure form second one and set its identifier “sw_rear”